TechnologyTravel Destination & Ideas for Your Next Tour -

 Cyber attack sequences: these are the greatest concerns

-With a view to the consequences of a cyber attack, the most mentioned costs in executive floors – for example, the necessary restoration of business operations.
+Considering the consequences of a cyber attack, the most mentioned costs on executive floors are the necessary restoration of business operations.
 The possible interruptions of the commercial processes are the second most common in the focus.

 An interesting aspect here: Problems in the context of the supply chains suspect even fewer respondents (23 percent) than a possible loss of image (28 percent).
 In the processing trade alone, and that is not a big surprise, almost 37 percent of those surveyed assume that the supply chains may be affected.

-On the other hand, the leaders are hardly important to the loss of customers or employees as a result of cyber attacks: 19.4 percent and even fewer (1.5 percent) are feared by loss of customers losses to losing employees.
+On the other hand, the leaders are hardly important to the loss of customers or employees as a result of cyber attacks: 19.4 percent and even fewer (1.5 percent) fear loss of customers losses to losing employees.

-Even insolvency (9.5 percent) and fines due to data protection violations (5.5 percent) are hardly seen as risks, only in Switzerland there is a little more concern: Almost 22 percent expect insolvency and 11.8 percent fine payments as possible Consequences of cyber attacks.
+Even insolvency (9.5 percent) and fines due to data protection violations (5.5 percent) are hardly seen as risks, only in Switzerland, there is a little more concern: Almost 22 percent expect insolvency and 11.8 percent of fine payments as possible Consequences of cyber attacks.

 Mursaleen